We stay up to date with Texas Real Estate Commission Continuing Education requirements so you don’t have to.

 Active Texas Real Estate license holders who are not subject to SAE requirements are required to complete continuing education courses for an active license renewal.
 Effective January 1, 2016, license holders subject to CE requirements must complete four hours each of the TREC legal Update I and TREC Legal Update II (8 hours combined) courses as part of the required CE, for a total of 18 hours.
 Please note that students registering for CE courses are allowed 120 days to complete their course(s).

 *In addition, a Broker who sponsors one or more Sales Agents, the designated Broker of a business entity, a delegated supervisor, or any license holder who supervises another license holder for three consecutive months or more during the course of the current license, must also complete a six hour Broker Responsibility course.
 If you are subject to this requirement, the course must be taken with each renewal.

-If you are already licensed and are interested in obtaining a Texas real estate broker license, simply review the educational requirements below under: “Texas Broker Pre- Licensing Courses” and then select the course(s) you would like to complete.
+If you are currently licensed in Real Estate and interested in obtaining a Texas real estate broker license, then simply review the educational requirements under Broker Qualifying Courses and select the course(s) you would like to complete.

-If you meet the above requirements, you then need to obtain a total of 900 hours, including 270 hours in CORE courses.
-The additional 630 hours may be CORE or RELATED courses.
-A 30 hour Brokerage course must also be completed as part of the 270 CORE hours.
-A Bachelor’s degree or higher from an accredited college or university satisfies all of the “related” education requirements for a brokers license.
+If you meet the above requirements, then you need to obtain a total of 900 hours, including 270 hours in CORE courses.
+The additional 630 hours may be CORE or related courses.
+A 30-hour Brokerage course must also be completed as part of the 270 CORE hours.
+A Bachelor’s degree or higher from an accredited college or university satisfies all of the related education requirements for a brokers license.

 All courses are approved by the Texas Real Estate Commission (TREC).
+Provider #701040, #10079

 Our qualified and professional staff is available to assist you in selecting a Texas real estate sales agent/broker pre-licensing, SAE or CE course, as well as answer any questions.
+Call today!